8841fb/combo-validator/README.md

 ### notes
-- you may need a decent pc to run this
+- you may need a decent pc to run this in a big combolist (500k+ lines)
 - the code is kinda a mess.